-- This command enables the expert mode. - 2, 3, 5 This is a hidden command (only shown in the expert mode). - 0, 0, 0, 0 This is a regular command that is always shown regardless of the mode.
+- 1 This command enables the expert mode.

+- 2, 3, 5 This is a hidden command (only shown in the expert mode).

+- 10. 10.

 9 libosmocore Logging System

 In any reasonably complex software it is important to understand how to enable and configure logging in order to get a better insight into what is happening, and to be able to follow the course of action.
 We therefore ask the reader to bear with us while we explain how the logging subsystem works and how it is configured.